The Listening Studio tools library

 Add one tool to your week, not twenty

-This page can grow as you publish new guides, essays, and script packs.
-For now, choose one tool that fits this week, save it somewhere visible, and try it in a real conversation.
+Choose one tool that fits this week, save it somewhere visible, and try it in a real conversation.